JonathanLemes/JonathanLemes/README.md

 <br /><br />
 I've been working with programming since 2015, when I started my first IT course, completed in 2017, by CTIG / UNESP.
 Currently, I study Computer Science at the Federal University of Itajubá (UNIFEI).
 <br /><br />
-Me and some friends started a software development startup during college, <a href="https://www.linkedin.com/company/67923504/">BlackFex</a>, currently with two major products: <a href="https://frogbot.com.br/">FrogBot</a> (a day trade bot with a user friendly interface) and Kalass (a mobile app that allows students from our university to manage their classes and provides chats to integrate our users).

 ---